JustusHofmann350/Stop-Windows-Update/README.md

 ---

 ## Description
 This PowerShell script enables or disables Windows Updates by renaming registry keys for update-related services.
-Useful for administrators who want to quickly block or restore Windows Update functionality.
+Useful for administrators who want to quickly block Windows Update functionality.

 ---